 Any student on a Parental Leave of Absence in a degree program requiring candidacy, who has not yet been admitted to candidacy, will have the period of time in which to achieve candidacy automatically extended by three months (one quarter).
-If he or she has been admitted to candidacy, the candidacy period will be automatically extended by three months (one quarter).
+If the student has been admitted to candidacy, the candidacy period will be automatically extended by three months (one quarter).

 In the case where a Pregnancy or Parental Leave of Absence would extend the student’s cumulative total beyond 8 quarters, that extension will be permitted so that the student may return to his or her program.
 The student will then be considered to have reached his or her maximum cumulative leave.

-Students may petition to remain in University housing without enrolling for one or two quarters if they are on a Pregnancy Leave of Absence and will enroll for the quarter following their leave.
+A student may petition to remain in housing (one to two quarters for pregnancy leaves; one quarter for parental leaves for non-birth parents) without enrolling if they are on pregnancy or parental leave and enroll for the quarter following their leave.

 Questions about University housing should be directed to that office.